dchanman/minecraft_go/minecraft_go/software/mc_go/docs/minecraft_rpc_protocol.md

 ## Error Handling

-The `!` character is reserved for error handling.
-It can be sent at any time to indicate an error has occurred.
-Both the Raspberry Pi server and the Altera DE2 client will restore to their state prior to the attempted communication.
+In the event of an error, both the Raspberry Pi server and the Altera DE2 client will restore to their state prior to the attempted communication.